AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-vnet-vnet-portal-classic.md

 ---
-title: 'Create a connection between VNets: classic: Azure portal preview | Azure'
+title: 'Create a connection between VNets: classic: Azure Portal | Azure'
 description: How to connect Azure virtual networks together using PowerShell and the Azure Classic Management Portal.
 services: vpn-gateway
 documentationcenter: na